leopoldch/al-pj/README.md

 - [X] Implement user authentication and authorization
 - [X] Secure environment variables management (use `.env` file with Docker Compose)
 - [X] Configure HTTPS for production

+## Development with Dev Containers

+If you use VS Code, you can open the repository inside a container for a ready-to-use environment.
+The configuration lives in the `.devcontainer` directory.
+After opening the dev container, dependencies for both the frontend and backend will be installed automatically.